gmattos/Cytrus_The_Best_Keyword_Wordlist_Generator/README.md

 # MR_RBT_PW_Gen
-A simple python script which creates dumb passwords WordList by keywords.
+A smart python script which creates dumb passwords WordList by keywords.

 If you watched the first season of Mr Robot you know what I mean LOL.